- Search The Registry

 He attended Parkdale High School, Leonard was a shy child, and aside from the time he nearly drowned in a creek during a flood in Seat Pleasant, Maryland, his childhood was uneventful.
 He stayed home a lot, reading comic books and playing with his dog.
 His mother said: "He never did talk too much.
 We never could tell what he was thinking.
 But I never had any problems with him.
 I never had to go to school once because of him."

-He competed as a boxer from 1977 to 1997, winning world titles in five weight divisions; the lineal championship in three weight divisions; as well as the undisputed welterweight title.
+He competed as a boxer from 1977 to 1997, winning world titles in five weight divisions, the lineal championship in three weight divisions, and the undisputed welterweight title.
 Leonard was part of "The Fabulous Four", a group of boxers who all fought each other throughout the 1980s, consisting of Leonard, Roberto Durán, Thomas Hearns, and Marvin Hagler.
 "The Fabulous Four" created a wave of popularity in the lower weight classes that kept boxing relevant in the post–Muhammad Ali era.
 BoxRec ranks him as the 23rd greatest boxer of all time, pound for pound.
-Leonard was handled by Angelo Dundee and retired three times, 1982, 1984 and 1987.
+Leonard was handled by Angelo Dundee and retired three times, 1982, 1984, and 1987.

 In 2007 he was awarded The Ambassador Award of Excellence by the LA Sports & Entertainment Commission at the Riviera Country Club for his continued community involvement.
-In his autobiography The Big Fight: My Life in and out of the Ring, published in June 2011, Leonard reveals that as a young boxer he was the victim of sexual abuse from an Olympic trainer as well as another man, a benefactor.
+In his autobiography, The Big Fight: My Life in and out of the Ring, published in 2011, Leonard reveals that as a young boxer, he was the victim of sexual abuse from an Olympic trainer and another man, a benefactor.
 He has since made public appearances to bring attention to the issue of child sex abuse, declaring himself a "poster child" for the cause and encouraging victims to report their abuse.